viodotcom/ackend-assignment-elixir/README.md

 ### Output

-1. We expect to see the code for the following, available in one or multiple git repositories (ex.
+1. We expect to see the code for the following, available in one or multiple Git repositories (ex.
 GitHub, GitLab, Bitbucket, ...):

    - A library/component that packages the import service and the interface for accessing the geolocation data.
    - A REST API application that uses the library above.

 2. We also expect to see the application running.
 To do that, the code should be deployed on a Cloud Platform of your choice (e.g. [Gigalixir](https://www.gigalixir.com/), [Heroku](https://www.heroku.com/), [Fly.io](https://fly.io/), [Digital Ocean](https://www.digitalocean.com/), AWS, Google Cloud or Azure), and the sample data, should be imported into the deployed application (according to the cloud platform limits).
 Please use `cloud_data_dump.csv` as the file to import into the deployed application.
-3. We would like to see your train of thought and trade-offs written down in a file.
+3. We would like to see your train of thought and trade-offs written down.
+To do so, please include a README file in the root folder of the API repo.

 #### Bonus